 Ideally, tasks should take less than one hour.
 Often, if they take more time, you can split them up into even smaller tasks that you will be more able to perform because they will look less imposing.
 Try to divide them into tasks that last 15-30 minutes.

-Each time you realise that there are certain tasks that you keep putting off (procrastination), try this method: it will help you to break the inertia and kick-start the machine!
+Each time you realize that there are certain tasks that you keep putting off (procrastination), try this method: it will help you to break the inertia and kick-start the machine!

 SIMPLE TIME MANAGEMENT

 Very few people succeed in managing their time the way we are supposed to do it.
 This is a fact that prevents them to experience the power of less.

 AN OPEN APPROACH